tlswg/tls13-spec/draft-ietf-tls-tls13.md

 max_early_data_size
 : The maximum amount of 0-RTT data that the client is allowed to send when using this ticket, in bytes.
-Only Application Data payload is counted.
+Only Application Data payload (i.e., plaintext but not padding or the inner content type byte) is counted.
 A server receiving more than max_early_data_size bytes of 0-RTT data SHOULD terminate the connection with an "unexpected_message" alert.
 {:br }